eheath30/Todo-Tabs/README.md

 # Todo Tabs
 #### A simple Todo list created using NextJS, ReactJS & TypeScript.

+## Functionality
+####Todo Tabs:
+- Add new todos, creating a tab for that todo.
+- Drag & drop to sort todos according to active tasks, completed tasks and backlog.
+- Edit, delete or mark todos as completed within their tab.
+- Access a todos modal to add a description for that todo.

 ## Installation & Usage
 ### Installation
 - cd into `Todo-Tabs`